About me

 Ongoing Projects

-Designing a low-overhead technique to model the underlying process dynamics for irregular time-series, ranging from uniformly sampled to sparse or missing variates, to learn task-agnostic representations.
+Investigating methods to model the underlying process dynamics for irregular time-series, ranging from uniformly sampled to sparse or missing variates, to learn task-agnostic representations while modeling the inter-modality interactions.

 Practitioner's Guide to Manufacturing Workplace Safety